 Violinist, Writer, Social entrepreneur

 In April 2015, Sumire made a debut performance with Yo-Yo Ma and the Silk Road Ensemble.
-Since then, she has been invited back to join their performances several times, including a tribute performance to Yo-Yo Ma at UNICEF Children’s Champion Award Dinner, a joint performance with the Parker Quartet at Harvard ARTS FIRST Festival, a performance for HUBweek Boston and a workshop at Harvard Ed Portal.
+Since then, she has been invited back to join their performances several times, including a tribute performance to Yo-Yo Ma at UNICEF Children’s Champion Award, a joint performance with the Parker Quartet at Harvard ARTS FIRST Festival, and a workshop at Harvard Ed Portal.

 As a member of the Video Game Orchestra, she has also recorded major video game soundtracks including Final Fantasy XV and Kingdom Hearts, and participated in their Japan tours and performances at Boston Symphony Hall, PAX East, and Berklee Performance Center.

 Sumire was one of the four top winners of the IBLA Grand Prize International Music Competition in Italy.
 The following year, she embarked on a recital tour in the U.S. including a performance in Carnegie Hall.
-She has won various violin competitions and has given concerts all over Japan including Suntory Hall, Yokohama Minato Mirai Hall, and festival concerts for Music Festival Argerich’s Meeting Point in Beppu.
-Her concerto soloist debut was at the age of twelve.
+She has won various violin competitions and has given concerts all over Japan including Suntory Hall, Yokohama Minato Mirai Hall, and Music Festival Argerich’s Meeting Point in Beppu.
+Her concerto soloist debut was at the age of twelve with the Kyushu Symphony Orchestra.

 At home in Japan, Sumire co-founded an educational program “Summer in JAPAN” in 2012.
 She invites her Harvard College peers to her hometown and for two weeks every summer, and organizes intensive workshops for around sixty Japanese students aged 6-20.
 The concert series “Summer in JAPAN Classical Concert – Sumire Hirotsuru and her Harvard friends” has sold tickets to as many as a thousand attendees by 2017, collaborating with many musicians from Harvard, Stanford, Juilliard and local professionals.

-Sumire started her violin studies at the age of three.
+Born in Oita, Japan, Sumire started her violin studies at the age of three.
 She has studied violin under Akiko Tatsumi, Eduard Schmieder, and Zakhar Bron.
-She is currently pursuing the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Concertmaster and Principal Second of the Juilliard Orchestra.
-As a founder of The Ansonia Quartet, she has raised $10,000 in 9 days on a crowdfunding website, and carried out a first international tour to Japan during the Summer 2017.
-The quartet has performed in 3 countries and 6 cities, and has been selected to join the Honors Chamber Music Program and Gluck Community Service Fellowship for 2017/18 Season at Juilliard.
+She is currently pursuing the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Co-Concertmaster of the Juilliard Orchestra.